drachs/subtitles2anki/Readme.md

 ### Step 4 - AI Enrichment
 Here we're using a GPT-4o to further enrich the data.
 We're going to ask it to remove anything it thinks is wierd, as well as provide us with a single word translation, a longer more detailed translation, use the word in a sentence, and translate the part of speech.

+Translations are cached according to reading-pos in the translation_cache folder

 surface,reading,romaji,pos,frequency,short_translation,detailed_translation,used_in_sentence